Nursing homes ratchet up steps to combat coronavirus

 The screening involves asking questions and checking temperatures.

-Further steps would be taken if need be.
+Further steps would be taken if needed.
 "We have an emergency protocol for epidemics if something would happen there would be an outbreak here.
-But right now we are following all of the recommendations," of the state and federal agencies.
+But right now we are following all of the recommendations" of state and federal agencies.

 Matt Younger, interim administrator at St. Luke’s Nursing Center, 1220 E. Fairview Ave. in Carthage, said he and his staff are emphasizing old habits and relying on “heightened surveillance” to respond to the coronavirus threat.

-“We’re just trying to strike a balance between getting too wrapped up in the hype and not paying enough attention to the risk,” said Matt Younger, interim director of St. Luke’s Nursing Center in Carthage.
+“We’re just trying to strike a balance between getting too wrapped up in the hype and not paying enough attention to the risk,” Younger said.
 “You just try to strike a balance and be responsible.
 The people in our care are the people most vulnerable to the coronavirus.”

 They also have a sign on the door asking residents who may have an upper respiratory infection not to come in.